leanprover-community/blog/posts/month-in-mathlib-nov-2021.md

 * Number theory.
   - [PR #9071](https://github.com/leanprover-community/mathlib/pull/9071) Define the class number of number fields and function fields
+  This finishes the finiteness proof of the class group of a number field and function field, described in [a previous blog post](https://leanprover-community.github.io/blog/posts/dedekind-domains-and-class-number-in-lean/).
   - [PR #8820](https://github.com/leanprover-community/mathlib/pull/8820) Add theorem for Lucas primality test

 * Group theory.